 The MicroSquirt was originally intended as a fuel and ignition controller for powersports applications, but its CAN network capabilities and easily reprogrammed firmware allow it to be configured for other functions.
-Current release firmware allows it to be used as a transmission controller for applications including GM 4L60E and 4L80E transmissions.
-The CAN bus allows you to view the MicroSquirt transmission control data through TunerStudio as if the MS3-Pro and MicroSquirt are a single control unit with a single point of tuning.
+Current release firmware allows it to be used as a transmission controller for applications including GM 4L60E and 4L80E transmissions, and as a general purpose I/O expansion module.
+The CAN bus allows you to view the MicroSquirt data through TunerStudio as if the MS3-Pro and MicroSquirt are a single control unit with a single point of tuning.